top of page

 Rolls-Royce guesthouse

-I came to this site through my regular academic diplomatic work and I was very fortunate that I was invited to stay in the Rolls-Royce guest house, which is converted from a former noble manor house.
+I came to this site through my regular academic diplomatic work and I was very fortunate that I was invited to stay in the Rolls-Royce guest house in Derby, which is converted from a former noble manor house.
 Incredible stay.
 Just look at the living area.

-We drove as we were on a work-trip but as in other parts of the United Kingdom, the place is connected with a railway and the nearest station is either Derby or Matlock.
+We drove as we were on a work-trip but as in other parts of the country, the place is connected with a railway and the nearest station is either Derby or Matlock.
 A good half-day visit would suffice.
 There are local buses connecting the numerous sites.

 UNESCO Inscription